NALRSA Rules:(as of: Jan 17, 2019)

 - Hearing protection is required once a shooter leaves staging area.

-- Competitors must be at least 18 years of age.
+- Competitors must be at least 18 years of age or accompanied by and adult if competing as a youth member.

 - Absolutely no drugs or alcohol.